Siegel modular forms of degree two and three and invariant theory

-\begin{section}{Introduction} Modular forms are sections of naturally defined vector bundles on arithmetic quotients of bounded symmetric domains.
+{\it Dedicated to Ciro Ciliberto on the occasion of his 70th birthday} \begin{section}{Introduction} Modular forms are sections of naturally defined vector bundles on arithmetic quotients of bounded symmetric domains.
 Often such quotients can be interpreted as moduli spaces and sometimes this moduli interpretation allows a description as a stack quotient under the action of an algebraic group like ${\rm GL}_n$.
 In such cases classical invariant theory can be used for describing modular forms.

 In the 1960s Igusa used the close connection between the moduli of principally polarized complex abelian surfaces and the moduli of algebraic curves of genus two to describe the ring of scalar-valued Siegel modular forms of degree two (and level $1$) in terms of invariants of the action of ${\rm GL}_2$ acting on binary sextics, see \cite{Igusa1960,Igusa1967}.
 Igusa used theta functions and a crucial step in Igusa's approach were Thomae's formulas from the 19th century that link theta constants for hyperelliptic curves to the cross ratios of the branch points of the canonical map of the hyperelliptic curve to ${\PP}^1$.